simondlevy/CppSockets/README.md

 This repository contains C++ classes and example code for using sockets on Linux and Windows.
-The classes hide the details that you don't need to worry about for many applications, providing a simple API for rapid prototyping; for example:
+The classes hide the details that you don't need to worry about for many applications, providing a simple API for rapid prototyping.
+For example:

 ```
     TcpSocketClient client("localhost", 5000);